howardginsburg/Cosmos-Task-Demo/readme.md

 # Overview
-This demo is setup to show how to leverage Azure Functions with the Azure Cosmos DB v3 SDK to demonstrate creating and managing documents using a serverless pattern as well as how to leverage materialized views for speed and performance in the Cosmos DB platform.
-There is also a [v2 SDK version](/v2) that illustrates the differences
+This demo is setup to show how to leverage Azure Functions v3 SDK with the Azure Cosmos DB v3 SDK to demonstrate creating and managing documents using a serverless pattern as well as how to leverage materialized views for speed and performance in the Cosmos DB platform.
+There is also an Azure Functions v3 SDK with [Cosmos v2 SDK sample](/v2) that illustrates the differences.

 # Scenario Summary